manarbajafar/etiqaa_app/README.md

 - Flutter (version 3.3.10 was used), Dart (version 2.18.6 was used) https://docs.flutter.dev/get-started/install

-- php files download from https://github.com/maram46/etiqaa_php
-and put in C:\xampp\htdocs folder
+- php files download from https://github.com/maram46/etiqaa_php (must be replaced with one drive link) and put in C:\xampp\htdocs folder

 in Command Prompt run: